 Land subsidence is sinking of the land surface, caused by compressing the many layers of clay beneath the surface.
-In the greater Houston area, land subsidence is caused primarily by the withdrawal of groundwater.
-When we pump large amounts of groundwater from the aquifers beneath us, we pull water out of the many layers of clay, which causes the clay to compact.
-Some natural land subsidence occurs over long periods of time, due to natural settling but the amount of natural subsidence doesn’t compare to the subsidence rates caused by people.
+When we pump large amounts of groundwater from the aquifers beneath us, we pull water out of the many layers of clay, which can cause the clay to compact.
+Some natural land subsidence also occurs over long periods of time, due to natural settling.

 Regular, precise, automated readings are taken of the elevation of the ground at locations throughout the county.
 The data is temporarily stored in an on-site monitor and periodically uploaded to computers at the Harris Galveston Subsidence District.